denis-stepanov/advent/README.md

 - `list` - list tracks available in the database
 - (planned - issue [#50](https://github.com/denis-stepanov/advent/issues/50)) `info` - display track information
-- `export` - export tracks from the database to files
+- `export` - export tracks from the database to files (add `-d` to arrange exported files in folders)
 - `import` - import tracks from files to the database
 - `rename` - rename a track in the database or on disk (for disk, specify `.djv` extension.
 Caveat: for a file tree under version control this might be a disruptive action - see issue [#55](https://github.com/denis-stepanov/advent/issues/55))
 - `delete` - delete tracks from the database (file deletion planned - see issue [#54](https://github.com/denis-stepanov/advent/issues/54))